 On the other hand, the charts will sometimes show a slight downtrend, but they will show a general uptrend when you zoom it out.

 In life, we may feel that we have setbacks after setbacks.
 It may also think that nothing good is happening in our lives, but if we zoom out on what happened in the past years of our life, we may be surprised to know that we are still moving higher and higher.

 The stock market is a great equalizer.
 It offers new opportunities which were unavailable to the past generations.

 The only problem would be on us.
 Are we willing to participate in it and go through the trials of learning?
 Or are we complacent with the usual 9-5 hours?
 The rest is up to us.

-So as we view the stock market as a representation of life, we will always see wins and trials.
+So as we view the stock market as a representation of our real life, we will always see wins and trials.
 We need to trust God and always look up because He will never leave us nor forsake us.
 Keep the faith.

 What are your personal anecdotes from the stock market?